Get Help Today(877) 648-4288

-Pregnancy is an important moment in many women’s lives.
-It signifies the beginning of a new lifestyle and addition to the family.
+Pregnancy is an important time in many women’s lives.
+It signifies the beginning of a new life and addition to the family.
 While transitioning, she experiences several adjustments and restrictions to ensure a healthy delivery.
 Her body changes, she experiences mood swings, and experts (licensed or not) begin suggesting advice.
-Out of the list of medical recommendations, letting go of alcohol may be the most challenging.
+Out of the list of medical recommendations, not drinking alcohol may be the most challenging.

 In the United States, alcohol use during pregnancy is on the rise.
 One out of every 8 women drinks while pregnant.
 Even more concerning is the 4% who binge drink.
 The reason why this trend is growing is unknown.
 Experts speculate it may be due to a heated debate between medical professionals, midwives, and moms worldwide.
-According to folklore, the occasional glass of alcohol is okay during pregnancy.
-However, research suggests trace amounts of alcohol can boost the risk of complications.
+Many believe that an occasional glass of alcohol is okay during pregnancy.
+However, research suggests that even trace amounts of alcohol can boost the risk of complications.

 Help is out there